A Crash Course in Social Capital

-The definition used by ONS,taken from the Office for Economic Co-operation and Development (OECD), is “networks together with shared norms, values and understandings that facilitate co-operation within or among groups”.
+The definition used by Office for National Statistics, taken from the Office for Economic Co-operation and Development (OECD), is “networks together with shared norms, values and understandings that facilitate co-operation within or among groups”.
 Why does social capital matter?
 Research has shown that higher levels of social capital are associated with better health, higher educational achievement, better employment outcomes, and lower crime rates.

 In other words, those with extensive networks are more likely to be “housed, healthy, hired and happy”.
 All of these areas are of concern to both policy makers and community members alike.
 How do we measure social capital?
 There are a number of different aspects to social capital and measuring the level of social capital in communities can be complex.
 In many surveys respondents are asked a range of questions that cover a variety of issues.